RailsEventStore/rails_event_store/railseventstore.org/source/docs/subscribe.html.md

 To subscribe to events publication, you can use `#subscribe` method.
 It accepts two arguments:

-* `subscriber` (event handler) - which can be a function-like object.
+* `subscriber` (an event handler) - which can be a function-like object.
 That means it needs to respond to the `#call` method.
 This way both normal objects and `lambda` expressions are supported.
+A block of code can also be passed as a subscriber (`&subscriber`)
-* `event_types` - which is an array of event types.
-Your subscriber will get notified only when events of types listed here will be published.
+* `to:` - which is an array of event types.
+Your subscriber gets notified only when events of types listed here are be published.

 An example usage with the object event handler: